danielg0/fyp/report.md

 ### Abbreviated Runs

 Evaluating a whole benchmark suite with a simulator's cycle-accurate model is temporally expensive, requiring weeks or months of CPU time for a single run, but running in functional model will not produce as accurate performance metric values.
 To alleviate this, we can run our functional simulator for a few hundred million instructions to skip the program initialisation, then switch to our cycle-accurate simulator and continue running for hundreds of millions of instructions, using that model to collect a final performance metric.
-In 2003, (7) observed that "more than half of [papers in the last year] in top-tier computer architecture conferences presented performance claims extrapolated from abbreviated runs", but this approach can produce misleading results, as it may not accurately represent long-term program behaviour (8).
+In 2003, [@fixme] observed that "more than half of [papers in the last year] in top-tier computer architecture conferences presented performance claims extrapolated from abbreviated runs", but this approach can produce misleading results, as it may not accurately represent long-term program behaviour [@fixme].

 ## Sampled Simulation Techniques